 The Syrian conflict is not only affecting the people inside its own borders, but threatening to spill over into neighboring countries, most notably in Lebanon with the involvement of Hezbollah in support of Assad’s government, which in turn has caused clashes between pro and anti-Assad militias with the Lebanese Army and left a significant number of casualties.
 Minor clashes have also occurred along the border with neighboring Turkey, Iraq and Jordan which have also resulted in some fatalities.
 Besides deaths, the conflict in Syria has also affected millions of people who have been displaced and become refugees in neighboring countries with the latest report by the United Nations High Commissioner for Refugees (UNHCR) showing 1.7 million registered Syrian refugees with a total of nearly two million refugees if we include those awaiting registration.

-Adding more uncertainty to the international community willingness to act is the different factions that are fighting Bashar al-Assad’s governmenthe main one is the Free Syrian Army, but Islamists are also rising up against al-Assad; groups like the Al-Nusra Front that have been linked to al-Qaeda make the international community very nervous, and finally the Kurds have ris up and currently control most of Northeast Syria.
+Adding more uncertainty to the international community willingness to act is the different factions that are fighting Bashar al-Assad’s government.
+The main one is the Free Syrian Army, but Islamists are also rising up against al-Assad; groups like the Al-Nusra Front that have been linked to al-Qaeda make the international community very nervous, and finally the Kurds have risen up and currently control most of Northeast Syria.
 Please see the figure on the right for more detailed information.
 If the international community is to intervene in favor of the opposition, the diversity of the various groups that have participated has to be considered in order to avoid infighting after the government is overthrown in the successive power vacuum, as it happened in Libya following Kaddafi’s ousting.

 Key Questions for Consideration